-The Lake of Menteith is also a popular fishing destination and at Port of Menteith you can rent boats for this purpose.
+The Lake of Menteith is also a popular fishing destination and at Port of Menteith Fisheries you can rent boats for this purpose.
 The Lake is one of the finest places for rainbow and brown trout fishing in Scotland.
-Only fly fishing from boat is permitted.
+Only fly fishing from a boat is permitted.
 In the winter, the Lake of Menteith opens its doors to pike fishing for a few days.
 The lake is well stocked with fish and attracts ospreys in search of a meal.

 When the lake freezes over, which happens during harsh Winters, the so called “Bonspiel” or Grand Match takes place.
 This is one of the few outdoor curling tournaments in Scotland.